 Befriend works to catalyse a movement of individuals and organisations working together to champion the power of connection and community in nurturing a thriving society.
 The organisation acts as a platform to energise and support local residents taking action to connect people in their local area, through inclusive social networks.
 Befriend also undertakes place-based community-connecting projects, community sector workforce development and inclusion-focused consultancy. www.befriend.org.au

 The Town Team Movement helps town teams to organise, engage and empower their local communities.
 Town teams are groups of businesses and residents working proactively with their local government to create active, resilient and successful places.
-Find out more at www.townteams.com.au.
-There are several Town Teams in Western Australia.
+There are several Town Teams in Western Australia – find out more at www.townteams.com.au.

 Love Our Street aims to bring people together as a community to look after our environment, to keep our streets beautifully clean and stop litter getting into our creeks, canals, on to the beach or in the ocean.
 Once a month, we meet at one of our local shopping streets for a clean-up and a cuppa afterwards.
-There are several Love Our Street groups in Melbourne.
-For more info www.beachpatrol.com.au/LOS or Facebook
+There are several Love Our Street groups in Melbourne – see www.beachpatrol.com.au/LOS or Facebook

 Beach Patrol, through the power of local resident members and community spirit, is helping to clean the beaches of Melbourne.
 Beach Patrol is a chain of volunteer community groups each defined by suburb, postcode and t-shirt colour.
 People donate one hour of their time each month to help keep the beaches cleaner and safer for the greater enjoyment of all.
 For more info www.beachpatrol.com.au